cjkaalund/datavisproj3/README.md

 * I made the chart wider so that the x-axis labels rotated, improving readability.
 * Made the title the subtitle, and made a new main title that poses a question (and thus guides the reader as to the story being told)
 * Changed the x-axis title to read 'Actual arrival time', which is what it should be.
 (It's not the scheduled arrival time)
+* Added second chart to the bottom of the page, showing number of flights arriving against hour, adding a further level of explanation

 ##Resources
   * http://stat-computing.org/dataexpo/2009/the-data.html